Backstairs at the White House: Production

 Producer Ed Friendly acquired the production rights to the book My Thirty Years Backstairs at the White House by Lillian Rogers Parks and Frances Spatz Leighton in 1977 after being contacted by a New York literary agent.
 The book had been on the New York Times best-seller list for 26 weeks and serialized by more than 100 newspapers and publications.
 The 187-page treatment was written by Gwen Bagni and Paul Dubov based on the book and interviews with Ms. Rogers.
 Bagni and Dubov won a Writer's Guild Award for the teleplay in 1980 in the category of Television: Long Form-Multi Part.
-Paul Dubov died from cancer before the award ceremony and was presented the award posthumously.
+Dubov died from cancer before the award ceremony and was presented the award posthumously.
 The teleplay was subsequently published as a book entitled Backstairs at the White House: A Novel in 1978.

 Michael O'Herlihy co-produced and directed the series, and Morton Stevens was its composer.
 O'Herlihy and Stevens had worked with Ed Friendly on several previous projects.

-Elaborate recreations of the White House, including the First Family's residence and servants’ quarters, were built at Samuel Goldwyn Studios.
+Elaborate recreations of the White House, including the First Family's residence and servants' quarters, were built at Samuel Goldwyn Studios.
 Author Lillian Rogers Parks could find no fault in the sets when she visited them in 1978.
 Richard Y. Haman (Art Director) and Anne D. McCulley (Set Decorator) received Emmy nominations for their creations for the miniseries.
 When shooting was concluded, an effort was made to find homes for the White House sets, but Ed Friendly was turned down by the studios and universities he approached.
 Other than $40,000 worth of doors taken by UCLA, the sets were bulldozed and sent to landfills, much to the disgust of Friendly.